Minnie Dean: Murder case and execution

 At her trial, Dean's lawyer Alfred Hanlon argued that all deaths were accidental, and that they had been covered up to prevent adverse publicity of the sort that Dean had previously received.
 On 21 June 1895, Dean was found guilty of Dorothy Carter's murder, and sentenced to death.
 Between June and August 1895, Dean wrote her own account of her life.
 Altogether, she claimed to have cared for 28 children.
 Of these, five were in good health when her establishment was raided, six had died whilst under her care, and one had been reclaimed by her parents.
 Apart from her two adopted daughters, that left fourteen or so children unaccounted for, according to her own record.
+The police and the public believed that the missing children were murdered.

 On 12 August, she was hanged by the official executioner, Tom Long, at the old Invercargill gaol at the intersection of Spey and Leven streets.
-She is the only woman ever executed in New Zealand.
+Upon being asked if she had anything left to say, Dean replied "No, I have nothing to say, except that I am innocent."
+She is the only woman ever judicially executed in New Zealand.
 She is buried in Winton, alongside her husband, who died in a house fire in 1908.
 Her crimes led to the Infant Life Protection Act 1893 and the Infant Protection Act 1896.